SAP-samples/teched2023-DA271/exercises/ex2/README.md

 ### Update ER Model

-We should update the ER model w the new objects and their relationships in order to always have a good overview of our overarching model.
+We should update the ER model with the new objects and their relationships in order to always have a good overview of our overarching model.
 This is easy to do since we can leverage the newly drawn associations to add the respective entities.

 -   Open ER Model **4EM_Overview_Simple**
 -   Select node **4VD_Addresses** in the canvas and choose plus sign (+)